ArnolFokam/NER-Annotations-Density-vs-Pre-trained-Models/docs/ijcnlp_aacl_2023/rebuttal.md

 - This paper addresses primarily label noise, whereas there may be additional noise due to the quality of the data annotated itself (particularly if the data is crawled).
 It may be helpful to mention this briefly as something to be addressed in the future

 ```
 Experiment Results:	      4
 Overall Recommendation:	  3.5
 Reviewer Confidence:	  4
 Ethical Concerns:	      No
 ```

 ## Response

-We deeply appreciate the reviewer's insightful comments and particularly value the suggestions for improvement.
+We appreciate the reviewer's insightful comments and particularly value the suggestions for improvement.

 Regarding the experimental setups, we finetuned the pre-trained models for each language individually.
 We believe this isolation captures the distinct properties of each corpus (corrupted) and enhances the credibility of the experimental analysis.

-A crucial point was raised concerning the quality of the original corpora.
+A interesting point was raised concerning the quality of the original corpora.
 This factor indeed has the potential to influence the strength of our claim.
 For this reason, we chose to depict the relative performance (relative to the original corpora) in Figure 3, rather than absolute performance.

+Regarding concerns about data noise, we acknowledge this as a valid concern.
+We attempted to address it by utilizing the MasakhaNER dataset, which underwent manual annotation by native speakers from the same regions as the news sources from which the data was obtained.
+However, we recognize that this solution isn't without flaws.
+Consequently, we consider this a genuine limitation of our study that should be included in the final version of the paper.

-Regarding the prevalence of label swap errors in NER datasets, the direct investigation of errors in existing datasets is an excellent idea.
+Furthermore, concerning the prevalence of label swap errors in NER datasets, the direct investigation of errors in existing datasets is an excellent idea.
 However, this task is more complex than the one outlined in our paper, as it would necessitate collaboration with various linguistic experts to identify corpus errors.
 We believe this study is a good trade-off between in-depth analysis and limited experimental budget.

 Once again, we value the discourse initiated by the reviewer, and the suggestions provided will certainly be considered to enhance the paper's clarity.